Zwart water\r\n\r\nKalme zee en kraak helder water!\r\nBijzondere vandaag was de eerste melding van een spidercrab in Hollandse wateren. Ze komen!!

-Shortly after the Second World War the Cristiaan Huygens ran into a mine, in the North Sea.
-The disaster occurred on August 26, 1945.
-To avoid sinking the ship was placed on the Z-stone bank.
-However, on September 5, 1945 it broke the salvage attempts were stopped.
-The ship lays relatively shallow, with the bow at about 15 meters.
-The stern is pretty beaten up by the explosion, but the bow is still recognizable.
-The Belgian wreck diver, Vic Verlinden, managed to safe several unique bronze sculptures, made by the Dutch artist Lambertus Zyl.
+The Christiaan Huygens was called the Titanic of the Netherlands.
+The ship was built in 1928 and was the most luxurious passenger ship the Netherlands has ever known.
+Shortly after the Second World War the Christiaan Huygens struck on a mine in the North Sea.
+The disaster occurred on 26 August 1945.
+To prevent sinking, the ship was placed on the South Steenbank.
+However, on 5 September 1945 it broke down and further salvage attempts were stopped.
+The stern has been severely damaged by the explosion, but the front of the ship is still recognizable.
+The Belgian wreck diver, Vic Verlinden, managed to recover several unique bronze statues of the Dutch artist Lambertus Zyl from the wreck.

 CHRISTIAAN HUYGENS Features